nedious/Scheduling_Desktop_App/Task_Overview.md

+# Competencies
+Database and File Server Applications

+The graduate produces database and file server applications using advanced Java programming language constructs to meet business requirements.

+Lambda

+The graduate incorporates lambda expressions in application development to meet business requirements more efficiently.

+Collections

+The graduate incorporates streams and filters in application development to manipulate data more efficiently.

+Localization API and Date/Time API

+The graduate applies the localization API and date/time API in application development to support end-users in various geographical regions.

+Advanced Exception Control

+The graduate incorporates advanced exception control mechanisms in application development for improving user experience and application stability.

 # Introduction

 Throughout your career in software design and development, you will be asked to create applications with various features and criteria based on a variety of business requirements.
 For this assessment, you will create your own GUI-based Java application with requirements that mirror those you will likely encounter in a real-world job assignment.